javiermasruiz/ciclystic_trip/README.md

 ## Files
 The file "ciclystic_bike_sharing.Rmd" contain all the R-Markdown code.
-In the output file "ciclystic_bike_sharing.html" you can follow all the analysis process, including the code and the output, visualizations and insights.
+In the output file "ciclystic_bike_sharing.html" (download and open it with a browser) you can follow all the analysis process, including the code and the output, visualizations and insights.